BotCoder254/URLBriefr/README.md

 - **No Registration**: Use temporary emails without creating an account
 - **Security Features**: Spam detection and sender blacklisting
 - **Mobile Responsive**: Works seamlessly on all devices

+> **Note**: The temporary email system is currently in beta.
+While fully functional, you may experience occasional issues as we continue to improve the service.

 ## Setup and Installation